ivinu/WebCalc/README.md

 # Web Projects
-Small projects using HTML,CSS and JS
+Mini projects using HTML,CSS and JS